Cosmic-ray propagation around the Sun: investigating the influence of the solar magnetic field on the cosmic-ray Sun shadow: Results

 \section{Results}

-The passing probabilities (compare section \ref{section:Passing Probability and Weighting Scheme}) are visualized on a two-dimensional grid in longitude and latitude.
+The passing probabilities (compare Sect.~\ref{section:Passing Probability and Weighting Scheme}) are visualized on a two-dimensional grid in longitude and latitude.
 The passing probability for each bin is represented by a color, with darker colors representing smaller and lighter colors representing larger passing probabilities.
 A passing probability of 1.0 in a specific bin means that every particle from that bin passed the Sun unimpeded, while a passing probability of 0.0 means that every particle hit the Sun.
-Two examples for resulting shadow plots can be seen in Figure \ref{fig:shadow_example}.

-For reasons of readability, shadow plots related to the following sections are put into section \ref{sec:appendix:shadow} in the appendix.
-For studying the shadow numerically, the shadow size ratio $s$ as described in section \ref{sec:numerical} is used.
+Two examples for resulting shadow plots can be seen in Fig.~\ref{fig:shadow_example}.
+For the purposes of readability, shadow plots related to the following sections are presented in Appendix~\ref{sec:appendix:shadow}.
+For numerical studies of the shadow, the shadow size ratio $s$ as described in Sect.~\ref{sec:numerical} was used.